💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 AI can highlight trends.

-But investment decisions are shaped by context AI does not fully possess.
+Investment decisions depend on context AI does not fully possess:

 AI does not know what you can afford to lose.